Class Pages

 Our topic for this term is 'Location, Location, Location'.
 During the topic you will explore the history and geography of Arnold and the local area.
 As part of our Science curriculum, we will be investigating 'The Skeleton, Digestion and Teeth'.
 Our knowledge organisers below contain all of the facts that we expect children to retain from these units of work and also all of the key vocabulary.

-Knowledge Organisers for autumn term 2025
+Knowledge Organisers for Autumn Term 2025

 Cycle 1 Aut2025 Y34 Local Area.pub